Seeed-Studio/wiki-documents/docs/Grove-3-Axis_Digitial_Compass_v2.0.md

 ![](https://github.com/SeeedDocument/Bazaar_doc/raw/master/101020492/figure_8_calibration.jpg)

-Do figure-8 calibration in 10 seconds while serial monitor echo dot symbol.
-The calibration period can be changed through the parameter timeout in **calibrate(uint16_t timeout)**.
+The calibration period time can be changed through the parameter timeout in the fuction **calibrate(uint16_t timeout)**.

-Warning!!!
+Note!!!
   The compass needs to be calibrated, otherwise you will get the inaccurate data!
 Please make sure you have done the Step 5.

 Finally, you will see the something like the following picture.

 ![](https://github.com/SeeedDocument/Bazaar_doc/raw/master/101020492/result.png)

-Tips!!!
+Tip!!!
   Heading value is in range of 0º ~ 360º, this value is for Y axis, 0º means Y axis points at North, 90º means Y axis points at West, 180º means Y axis points at South, 270º means Y points at East.

 Enjoy your compass!